cgoliver/zminerva/README.md

 Here zminerva logs in to Minerva using bob.joe@mail.mcgill.ca.
 When statuses change, emails are sent to bob.joe@hotmail.com.
 The emails are sent from robot@gmail.com.

+Finally, if you're using a server, you may want to run zminerva even while logged out.
+I use the program "screen".

+	screen python3 zminerva.py ...

+I then "detach" from screen.

 ##Statuses
 1. Unknown
 2. Not active